sivkri/GTF-Filter-for-Biologists/README.md

 `cat 1.gtf | awk '$3 == "gene" { print $1, $3, $9 } ' | head`

 **step3.
 Extract and calculate specific features**

-This stage is a further study on the basis of learning step2.
-For the first attempt, first copy the following commands, observe the output results, and then suggest trying to modify the parameters in the following commands for more practice.

 **step3.1 Extract and count featrue types**